CopernicaMarketingSoftware/Documentation/Mailerq/4.2/rabbitmq-config.md

 ## Multiple threads

-MailerQ opens a number of different connections to RabbitMQ, and each connection is running in its own thread.
-There is a seperate thread for consuming from the inbox queue and a thread for publishing messages to the result queue and/or back to the outbox queue.
+MailerQ opens a number of different connections to RabbitMQ, and each connection runs in its own thread.
+There are seperate threads for consuming from the inbox queue and threads for publishing messages to the result queues and/or back to the outbox queue.

-You can specify in the config file that you want to start up multiple consumer threads in case this single consumer thread appears to be the bottleneck of the application.
+You can specify in the config file that you want to start up multiple consumer and or multiple publisher threads.
+If you notice that the consumer of publisher threads are CPU bound, you can configure MailerQ to start up more queues.

 ```
 rabbitmq-consumers:     1 (default: 1)
+rabbitmq-publishers:    1 (default: 1)
 ```

-By adding the "rabbitmq-consumers" variable to the config file, you instruct MailerQ to start up more consumer threads.
+By adding the "rabbitmq-consumers" and "rabbitmq-publishers" variables to the config file, you instruct MailerQ to start up more consumer and/or publisher threads.

-## Communication threads
+## Compression

-MailerQ provides an option to configure the number of threads that communicate with RabbitMQ.
-The number of consumers and the number of publishers can be configured separately.
+The data stream between RabbitMQ and MailerQ can be large.
+It can even be that big that it takes up a significant portion of the capacity of your internal network.
+To reduce the load on the network, MailerQ supports gzip compression.

+MailerQ normally expects messages from RabbitMQ to be JSON encoded.
+However, if the AMQP envelope in which the message is wrapped has the "content-encoding" property set to "gzip", MailerQ expects the message to be a gzip compressed JSON object instead.
+It first decompresses the message, then it parses the JSON.
+This means that you can publish both normal JSON encoded messages to RabbitMQ, as well as gzip compressed data.
+If you compress your input JSON, you do have to make sure that you also set the "content-encoding" header in the AMQP envelope that is published to RabbitMQ.

+MailerQ not only consumes messages from RabbitMQ, it also publishes messages back to it, like the results that are sent to the result queues or the retries that are published back to the outbox queue.
+By default, MailerQ only sends pure JSON to RabbitMQ, without compressing it, even if you used compression yourself when you published the message to the outbox.
+If you want MailerQ to compress the data too, you can use a special setting in the config file.

 ```
-rabbitmq-publishers: `<number>`
-rabbitmq-consumers: `<number>`
+rabbitmq-encoding:      gzip
 ```

-By default, MailerQ uses one publisher thread and one consumer thread.
+The above setting only affects how MailerQ *publishes* messages to RabbitMQ.
+Messages consumed from RabbitMQ can still both be compressed or not, because MailerQ always inspects the "content-encoding" header from the AMQP envelope.